-Koch Modular’s unique combination of process development, pilot testing, process design and modular construction has successfully led customer’s bench and pilot-scale technologies through the development pathway to fully conceived demonstration and commercial scale plants.
-Their modular construction approach results in shorter project timelines and their Process Performance Guarantee provides the peace of mind that customer specifications will be met.
+Koch Modular’s unique combination of process development, pilot testing, process design, and modular construction has successfully led customers’ bench and pilot-scale technologies through the development pathway to fully conceived demonstration and commercial scale plants.
+Their modular construction approach results in shorter project timelines, and their Process Performance Guarantee provides the peace of mind that customer specifications will be met.
 McDAY is truly part of the Koch Modular sale/marketing team and handles all aspects of marketing for the company: Website, PR, Sales Strategy, E-Newsletter, Technical Article, and Presentation pitching and writing, social media and recruiting on LinkedIn, as well as the complete re-design of their branding in 2017.

 An award-winning public relations program produced stellar results, including numerous product placements and several technical articles in industry trade publications.
 A direct mail program reinforced the success of the public relations plan.
 McDAY developed a three-part mailing system with a very targeted chemical industry list, which led to a million-dollar detergent contract for GEA.

-PBF Energy asked McDAY to design an ad campaign for their lube oils business, and in usual McDAY style, we blew their technically minded Marketing Director away with six different concepts in the early stages.
+PBF Energy asked McDAY to design an ad campaign for their lube oils business, and in usual McDAY style, we blew their technically-minded Marketing Director away with six different concepts in the early stages.
 “We only spoke for an hour, how could you have come up so many great ideas so quickly?
 You really get us,” the Marketing Director said.
 McDAY involves clients in their creative process by never dictating a direction, instead offering many alternatives early on in the creative process.
-Engineers especially need to see the designs and copywriting earlier in the process, as this visualization helps develop a comfort level with more “out of the box” creative approaches that can truly set our technology industry clients apart.
+It is especially crucial for engineers to see the designs and copywriting earlier in the process, as this visualization helps develop a comfort level with more “out of the box” creative approaches that can truly set our technology industry clients apart.

 McDAY pitched the pharmaceutical press and was able to place a GlaxoSmithKline/Genesis Engineers co-authored paper in the September 2014 issue of Pharmaceutical Manufacturing.
 Read the entire article.